 The local Police Department provides a link to the Nevada Sex Offender Registry.
-ATI is required to inform students and employees about where law enforcement information provided by a State concerning registered sex offenders may be obtained.
-The law also requires sex offenders already required to register in a State to provide notice to each institution of higher education in that State at which the person is employed, carries a vocation, or is a student.
-In Nevada, information about convicted sex offenders is available at http://www.nvsexoffenders.gov/.
+ATI is required to inform students and employees about where law enforcement information provided by a State concerning registered sex offenders may be

 XI.
 CLERY ACT CRIME REPORT STATISTICS